AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 * _Field: programming_

-### Magento component
+### component

 _noun_

-Used to refer to a module, theme, or language package in Magento.
+Used to refer to a module, theme, or language package in Adobe Commerce.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Synonyms: component_
 * _Related terms: ui component_